Stay safe in the summer!

 Posted on 24th June 2016

 As we enter the main summer months of the year more and more people will be looking to get their barbecues out.
-This will be a time for enjoyment for the majority of us however there is also an element of serious risk of injury.
+This will be a time for enjoyment for the majority of us however there is also an element of serious risk of personal injury.
 It is important to ensure that when hosting a barbecue party that safety is paramount and that no-one gets hurt or injured.

 Although barbecuing is generally considered safe, it is not uncommon for a beautiful day to be ruined either yourself, a guest or family member being injured.
 Two of the most common risks that are associated with barbecues are home fires and human burns.